insasec/nerves-notes/nerves_data_partition.md

 # `/data` on a Nerves system
-A Nerves application should only store user data under `/data`.
+A Nerves application should only store user data under `/data` (see [Where can persistent data be stored?](https://hexdocs.pm/nerves/faq.html#where-can-persistent-data-be-stored)).
 On first glance one might assume that `/data` is a mount point for the application data partition.
 However checking on a Nerves system yields:

 ```elixir
 iex(1)> cmd "ls -alhd /data"
 lrwxrwxrwx    1 root     root           4 Jul 23 14:33 /data -> root